 Q. Do coaches receive T-shirts as well?

 A. No, T-shirts are given only to the players.
 Head coaches are given a complimentary copy of the commemorative tournament program.
-If we have any extra shirts they will be made available for purchase at the admissions table near the tournament desk at Center Court or Catholic Memorial HS.
+If we have any extra shirts they will be made available for purchase at the admissions table near the tournament desk at the Milwaukee Sting Center or Catholic Memorial HS.

 Q. What if my school wants to order warm-up shirts with The Seton logo?

 A. When coaches register their teams, they will be sent a link to our exclusive vendor who creates the team T-shirts we give out.
 That vendor may use The Seton logo to create warm-up shirts, sweatshirts, family shirts, etc. They are local in the Waukesha area and can produce items with a quick turn-around that will be ready for the tournament week.
 The Seton logo may not be used by any other vendors.

 Q. Can I combine my 8th grade teams for The Seton or bring up 7th graders to have subs on my bench?

 A. No. Seton rosters must match the roster schools used for their 8th grade league, and those players must complete ONLY on that 8th grade team.
 Players who compete on another 8th grade team or on a 7th grade (or lower) roster are ineligible to play in The Seton.
 Teams that combine rosters or use ineligible players will forfeit their matches.
 Non-rostered players are not allowed on team benches.

 Q. Can a 7th grader who plays on a 7th/8th grade combined team play in The Seton twice?

 A. Yes.
 As long as the student played only on the combined team in 7th grade that played exclusively in an 8th grade league, the student could participate in The Seton again as an 8th grader.
 Students who play on 7th grade league teams are not eligible to participate in The Seton 7th grade year.